tremor-rs/tremor-runtime/README.md

 # Tremor ![](https://github.com/wayfair-incubator/tremor-runtime/workflows/Rust/badge.svg) ![](https://github.com/wayfair-incubator/tremor-runtime/workflows/Security%20audit/badge.svg)

-In short, tremor is a event processing system, it was originally designed as a replacement for software such as Logstash or Telegraf.
-However as of the time writing this, while this is still the case, tremor has outgrown this singular use case by supporting more complex workflows such as aggregatiosn, roolups, a ETL language and a query language.
+In short, tremor is an event processing system.
+It was originally designed as a replacement for software such as [Logstash](https://www.elastic.co/products/logstash) or [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/).
+However tremor has outgrown this singular use case by supporting more complex workflows such as aggregation, rollups, an ETL language and a query language.

 More about the [history](docs/history.md) and [architecture](docs/architecture.md) can be found in [the documentation](docs/index.md).

 ## Audience

 Tremor is built for users that have a high message volume to deal with and want to build pipelines to process, route or limit this event stream.
-While Tremor specializes in interacting with Kafka, other message systems should be easily pluggable.
+While Tremor specializes in interacting with [Kafka](https://kafka.apache.org), other message systems should be easily pluggable.

 ## Use Cases